 When we look at UNOPS results in total, we see a broad picture.

-We are looking again, into what is of utmost importance
+We are looking again, into what is of utmost importance.

 Over the course of 2016, UNOPS-supported projects created more than 3 million days of paid work for local people.
 This is up from 2.2 million days reported last year.

 We give greater importance to how to quantify the knowledge we provide through our expertise.
 In 2016 we provided over 50,000 days of technical assistance to our partners, up from 44,000 in 2015.

-And now financials:
+And now financials.

 UNOPS delivery in 2016 totalled $1.4 billion.
 This reflects a consistent demand for our services.
-Of greater importance is where: the countries of largest delivery were Myanmar, Somalia, Mali, South Sudan, and Afghanistan.
+Of greater importance is where.
+The countries of largest delivery were Myanmar, Somalia, Mali, South Sudan and Afghanistan.

 Procurement is where the bulk of this delivery was recorded.
-We procured more than 900 million dollars’ worth of goods and services last year.
+We procured more than $900 million worth of goods and services last year.

 Again, more important, is what these numbers mean.

-At UNOPS we are committed to national capacity building.
+At UNOPS, we are committed to national capacity building.

-In 2016, more than $400 million dollars of the 900, came from local suppliers – those based in the same country as the need.
+In 2016, more than $400 million of the $900 million, came from local suppliers – those based in the same country as the need.
 This directly supports local economies, ensuring we help our partners strengthen capacity – locally and nationally.

 Value is important, but also the nature of the goods and services we provide.

-It can be often overlooked.
+It can often be overlooked.
 But without the underlying structure of goods and services, attempts to address the world’s problems would be impossible.

 The $900 million annual UNOPS figure is small compared to the total UN's annual spending on procurement.
-According to our work compiling UN procurement statistics, this totalled 17 billion dollars last year – a combined sum from 36 international organisations.
+According to our work compiling UN procurement statistics, this totalled $17 billion last year – a combined sum from 36 international organizations.

-It raises a broader question.
-Are many, separate and independent procurement functions the most efficient way to conduct co-ordinated efforts?
+It raises a broader question: Are many, separate and independent procurement functions the most efficient way to conduct coordinated efforts?

-As with procurement, infrastructure underpins all the SDGs.
+As with procurement, infrastructure underpins all the Sustainable Development Goals (SDGs).

 Take goals on oceans, for example.
-As UN colleagues meet to discuss solutions to clean up the world’s seas, we must not forget that 80% of ocean pollution comes from land-based activities.
+As UN colleagues meet to discuss solutions to clean up the world’s seas, we must not forget that 80 per cent of ocean pollution comes from land-based activities.

 UNOPS infrastructure solutions can play a valuable role.

-Last year, for example, under an EU programme in Sri Lanka, 400,000 people are set to benefit from improved waste management facilities.
+Last year, for example, under a European Union programme in Sri Lanka, 400,000 people are set to benefit from improved waste management facilities.
 These were developed by UNOPS to ensure waste is disposed of without damaging the environment, or negatively affecting communities.

-Another example is in Tanzania, where our work with UNEP and the Government, seeks to increase the resilience of coastal zones against climate change and rising sea levels.
+Another example is in Tanzania, where our work with UN Environment and the government, seeks to increase the resilience of coastal zones against climate change and rising sea levels.
 How are we doing this?
 By improving drainage and building sea defence walls.

 Within the 3,000 kilometres of roads, 50 schools, 74 hospitals and 278 health centres we worked on last year, you will find contributions to nearly every SDG.

 And along with our decades of infrastructure experience comes substantial knowledge.
 This has value in many forms.
 Here, we have much to contribute.

 With UN partners and support from Norway, for example, we are looking into refugee camp infrastructure.
 Can this be improved?

-Whenever a decision is made to build camps – it must be based on the realities of a situation.
+Whenever a decision is made to build camps, it must be based on the realities of a situation.
 We know too many short-term solutions become homes for many years.

 Safe, decent and humane facilities should be a fundamental consideration.

 One can very quickly set up a tent camp.
 But experience shows that refugees can end up living in tent camps for years on.
 Currently, we are coordinating the development of guidelines to make sure camp infrastructure meets human rights obligations.

 To help countries develop infrastructure that truly supports sustainable development, we are taking a new approach.
 We call this 'evidence-based infrastructure' – basing decisions available data and scientific forecasting.

 It evaluates infrastructure performance and impact.
 And it quantifies risks – should, for example, an earthquake hit or sea levels rise.
 All of this, is on the scale of towns, cities and entire nations.

 Ideally, governments would have the data to understand what the future holds for their nations.
 This is often not the case.
-So behind our work is a simple aim – to guide decision making.
+So behind our work is a simple aim – to guide decision-making.